angelphanth/rps/README.md

 The `best_model`'s performance was then tested on the test set of images and achieved an accuracy score of 99.3% and precision, recall and f1 scores of 96 - 100%.

-The best VGG16 model was then tested on new test images taken in real-time from a 640x480 webcam capture in notebook `real-time_test.ipynb`.
+In notebook `real-time_test.ipynb`, the best VGG16 model was then tested on 120 (40 per class) new images taken in real-time from 640x480 webcam capture.
 On the new images (displayed in the notebook), the model achieved an accuracy score of 90% and precission, recall and f1 scores of 77 - 100%.

-Now equipped with a CNN model that could classify RPS hand-gestures from webcam images, I implemented the model in a RPS game created in the notebook `rps_against_cpu.ipynb`.
+Now equipped with a CNN model that could classify RPS hand-gestures from webcam images, the model was implemented in a RPS game created in the notebook `rps_against_cpu.ipynb`.

 This was accomplished by creating a series of functions responsible for: